tarwn/lessthandot-hugo/blogs/content/posts/2016-11-07-to-build-automatic-bookmarking-unsupervised-text-classification.md

 ### Implementation using RAKE

 Luckily, there are a few implementations for RAKE already for python.
-I&#8217;ll be using the highest google result, [python-rake][14].
+I'll be using the highest google result, [python-rake][14].

 **[rake.py][15]**